 Preamble:

+This expands the eligibility of students to have a graduate assistantship to include.

+Graduate certificate students, especially if this could be enroute to a masters.

-To match current practice, students on academic notice should understand they are eligible for assistantships to help them get back on track.
+Makes it more explicit that students on academic notice are eligible for assistantships to help them get back on track.

-Students on warning can submit an appeal to have an assistantship, as there are benefits to the student and department to develop a plan for the student’s success.
+Students on academic warning can submit an appeal to have an assistantship, as there are benefits to the student and department to develop a plan for the student’s success.

-Departments wanted the flexibility to appoint certificate student to an assistantship, especially if this could be enroute to a masters.

 The current wording in our policy is http://catalog.montana.edu/graduate/policiestext-graduate-appointments/

 “Note: All students must be in good academic standing to be eligible for an appointment.
 Non-degree graduate students are ineligible for graduate assistantships or graduate tuition waivers.”